iliakan/javascript-tutorial/1-js/4-object-basics/6-memory-management/article.md

 - The garbage collector takes roots and follows all references from them.
 - It remembers all objects it meets and follows their references.
 - ...And so on until there are unvisited references.
-- All objects except those are removed.
+- After it, all objects that could not be visited, are considered unreachable and junked.

-Let's see examples to get the better picture.
+Let's see examples to get a better picture.

 ## A simple example